briandidierjean/projet7-da-php-symfony-oc/README.md

 -  Clone the repository
 -  Go to the project root
 -  Execute `docker-compose up` in your terminal
--  Execute `php bin/console doctrine:schema:update --force` in www_docker-symfony terminal
+-  Execute `php bin/console doctrine:schema:update --force` in www_docker-symfony shell
--  Execute `php bin/console doctrine:fixture:load` in www_docker-symfony terminal
+-  Execute `php bin/console doctrine:fixture:load` in www_docker-symfony shell
--  Execute `php bin/console lexik:jwt:generate-keypair` in www_docker-symfony terminal
+-  Execute `php bin/console lexik:jwt:generate-keypair` in www_docker-symfony shell
 -  Create a *.env.local* file and add `APP_ENV=prod`

 The API is ready !
 Go to *localhost:8000* to interact with it and *localhost:8888* for phpMyAdmin.